 Sex (Gender) – Boys and Girls

-In our 2023 Year 6 group we had 9 girls and 11 boys.
-In the end of Key Stage 2 statutory tests, in writing boys outperformed the girls by a difference of 12%.
-In Science 100% of boys achieved the expected standard compared with 56% of girls.
-In reading, 56% of girls achieved the expected standard compared with 91% of boys.
-In Maths, 60% of girls achieved expected compared with 72% of boys
+In our 2023-2024 Year 6 group we had 17 girls and 14 boys.
+In the end of Key Stage 2 statutory tests, in writing girls outperformed the boys by a difference of 10.9%.
+In Science 78.5% of boys achieved the expected standard compared with 58.8% of girls.
+In reading, 70.5% of girls achieved the expected standard compared with 85.7% of boys.
+In Maths, 47% of girls achieved expected compared with 50% of boys

-In the 2023 Key Stage 1 statutory tests there were 8 girls and 11 boys. , a greater percentage of girls achieved the expected standard in reading than boys by 22% and in maths the girls performed better by 20%.

 We continue to select high quality texts when teaching reading that appeal to both boys and girls.
 With an emphasis on developing a ‘love of reading’ across the academy, buddy reading takes place with the older children sharing books with the younger children and both male and female volunteer readers are used in school.
 In maths, an emphasis is placed upon oracy, where paired and group talk is used effectively to learn new vocabulary, build confidence and discuss methods for calculation amongst all pupils when working on new concepts.
 When planning work, teachers ensure that both male and female role models are used.

 Minority Ethnic Pupils